Z-Unlocked/Unlocked_Challenge_1/README.md

 Unlocked Challenge 1 - Data Visualization - Special thanks to Andrada Olteanu for helping design this tutorial!

 ## The Task
 The challenge is to analyze the ecological data that is included in the repo.
 Can you create something that is visually appealing and meaningful?
 We would love to see you tell your own story from the data here.
-Be sure to also share it on your favorite social platforms with #ZUnlocked
+Be sure to also share it on your favorite social platforms with #DataUnlockedWithZ

 ## The Data